 Commuters are given card access to the lounge located in Jenks Library 221.
 This lounge is exclusively for the use of commuters and has lockers, a sink with filtered water, Keurig machine (bring your own coffee!), microwave, and refrigerator.
 Lockers are first-come, first-served, and are useful for storing lunches, backpacks, books, etc. We prefer that you use a lock provided by the Office of Student Life, as all other locks will be removed if left at the end of the year.
 To sign-out a lock, please email firstname.lastname@example.org.

 All students taking a full-time academic credit load (12 credits or more) are required to attend a specified number of chapels/convocations per semester.
-Resident students are required to attend thirty, and commuting students are required to attend twenty.
+Resident students are required to attend twenty, and commuting students are required to attend fifteen.
 Chapels and most convocations are live-streamed.
 If you do not have classes on-campus MWF you are permitted to earn credit by watching them online.
 Please inquire at email@example.com for more details.